USB hardware

-The initial versions of the USB standard specified connectors that were easy to use and that would have acceptable life spans; revisions of the standard added smaller connectors useful for compact portable devices.
-Higher-speed development of the USB standard gave rise to another family of connectors to permit additional data paths.
-All versions of USB specify cable properties; version 3.x cables include additional data paths.
-The USB standard included power supply to peripheral devices; modern versions of the standard extend the power delivery limits for battery charging and devices requiring up to 100 watts.
-USB has been selected as the standard charging format for many mobile phones, reducing the proliferation of proprietary chargers.
+The initial versions of the USB standard specified connectors that were easy to use and that would have high life spans; revisions of the standard added smaller connectors useful for compact portable devices.
+Higher-speed development of the USB standard gave rise to another family of connectors to permit additional data links.
+All versions of USB specify cable properties.
+Version 3.x cables, marketed as SuperSpeed, added a data link; namely, in 2008, USB 3.0 added a full-duplex lane (two twisted pairs of wires for one differential signal of serial data per direction), and in 2014, the USB-C specification added a second full-duplex lane.